jajjer/web_project_3/README.md

 Project 3: From Porland to Portland

-This project took a lot of time and was very frustrating.
-I used html and css.
-This is my first project using grid, which was nice.
+This project is a website that shows you (the audience) different parts of the USA, a road trip if you will.

+I constructed the site using HTML and CSS.
+I was able to integrate my new knowledge of flex-grid and media queries.